alexa-samples/skill-sample-nodejs-fact/instructions/2-lambda-function.md

     <!-- <img src="https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/fact/2-5-blueprint._TTH_.png" />  <!--TODO: THIS IMAGE NEEDS TO BE CUSTOMIZED FOR YOUR SKILL TEMPLATE, THIS ONE IS OUT OF DATE. -->
 8. Change the application name if so desired and then **Click the deploy button** at the bottom of the page.

-9. Wait for the status of all resources to change to **CREATE_COMPLETE**
+9. Wait for the status of all (three) resources to change to **CREATE_COMPLETE**.
+The banner at the top will also change to say **Application successfully deployed**.

-10. Click the **Test App** button to go to the Lambda console.

-11. **Open** the function that was **just created** by clicking on it.
+11. Open the function that was just created in the Lambda console by clicking on the link in the list of resources.
+It is normally the first resource and the only link in the list.

 12. (Optional, but recommended) To **secure this Lambda function** follow the instructions found [here](https://github.com/alexa/alexa-cookbook/blob/master/aws/secure-lambda-function.md)

 13. Scroll down the page until you see a section called **Function code**.

-14. The code pre-loaded into the function comes from [here](/alexa/skill-sample-nodejs-fact/blob/en-US/lambda/custom/index.js).
+14. You are not required to make any changes, however for your knowledge, the code which was pre-loaded into the function comes from [here](../lambda/custom/index.js).
 If you modify the code, be sure to click "Save".

-15. You should see the Amazon Resource Name (ARN) a unique identifier for this function in the top right corner of the page. **Copy the ARN value for this Lambda function** for use in the next section of the guide.
+15. You should see the Amazon Resource Name (ARN) for this function in the top right corner of the page.
+(You may need to scroll back up.) **Copy the ARN value for this Lambda function** for use in the next section of the guide.

     ![Copy ARN](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/quiz-game/2-12-copy-ARN._TTH_.png)
 <!--TODO: THIS IMAGE NEEDS TO BE CUSTOMIZED FOR YOUR SKILL TEMPLATE. -->